jaeymo/Wrapper/README.md

     GUID: string
 }, KillPartClass))

-function KillPartClass.new(Part: Instance, Trove: any, GUID: string?): KillPart
+-- everytime a part with the "KillPart" tag is added, this runs. function KillPartClass.new(Part: Instance, Trove: any, GUID: string?): KillPart
     local self = setmetatable({}, KillPartClass)
     self.Part = Part :: BasePart